Exercising your hips can provide many benefits, like increased flexibility, pain relief, strength and mobility.

-The Bridge exercise is one of the most commonly used exercises for stretching the pelvic and gluteal muscles.
-If you want an extra challenge, use light weights and rest them across your thighs.
+The Bridge is a commonly used exercise, as its good for stretching the pelvic and gluteal muscles .
+If you want an extra challenge, use light weights and rest them across your hip bones.

 - Lie down with your knees and feet flat at a comfortable distance from your hips.

-- Keeping your arms by your sides, slowly lift your hips to make a ‘bridge.’
+- Keeping your arms by your sides, slowly lift your glutes to make a ‘bridge.’

 - Hold for up to 10 seconds, keeping your shoulder blades and neck on the ground, your glutes and abs engaged the whole time.